AndreyDobrovolskyOdessa/omnimino/README.md

 ## gameplay

-Random sequence of figures is placed inside rectangular glass, using movements, rotations and mirror (vertical).
+Random sequence of figures is placed inside rectangular glass, using movements, rotations, mirror (vertical) and circlar shifts of the figures' queue (if enabled).

 Figure is a set of blocks with fixed ralative placement.
 Number of blocks in each figure can vary from FigureWeightMax down to FigureWeightMin (these are game parameters, defined in game record file).